Software Defined Internet Exchange

 For example, with the DDoS BGP redirect, we can use criteria such as the source, destination, and L4 parameters and packet specifics such as length.

 These are sent in a BGP UPDATE message to BGP border routers within FLOW_SPEC_NLRI along with the action criteria.
 Once received, several actions can be carried out, and these actions are carried in the extended communities’ Path attributes.
-So you can drop the policy or redirect to another VRF.
+So you can drop the policy or redirect it to another VRF.

-DDoS BGP redirect: The volumetric attack.
+DDoS BGP redirects The volumetric attack.

 The primary type of DDoS attack FlowSpec protects against is a volumetric attack – long-lived large flows along with the DNS reflection attack.
-Volumetric attacks are best mitigated close as possible to the Internet border.
+Volumetric attacks are best mitigated as close as possible to the Internet border.
 The closer you drop the packet to the source, the better.
 You don’t want the traffic to arrive at its destination or to have the firewall process and drop it.

 For example, a TCP SYN attack could be 1000 million packets per second; not many firewall states can address that.
 It is much better to drop volumetric-type attacks at network borders as they cannot be mitigated within the data center; it’s simply too late.